MSc Building Surveying

 Assessment is through a balance of coursework and examinations.
 Examinations are held in either January or April/May.
 Coursework comprises a variety of essays, reports, surveys, design projects, teamwork and progress tests.

 We encourage you to undertake 'formative work' to prepare for assessment.
-This will not count towards your module marks, but the feedback you receive will help you improve your performance.
+This won't count towards your module marks, but the feedback you receive will help you improve your performance.

 See our full glossary of assessment terms.